cdoorenweerd/PyCOIStats/README.md

 ### Unique haplotypes

-A unique haplotype is defined as a confidently different sequence; i.e. IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.
+A principle difference between PyCOIStats and most other software is in how it defines a unique haplotype.
+A unique haplotype is a confidently different sequence; i.e. IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.

 For example: